Complete Financial Questionnaire

 serious illness quote

-The difference there is about €20 – that’s a fiver a week.
+The difference here is about €20 – a fiver a week.

-Imagine how grateful you’d be for that extra fiver if you got cancer and suddenly had to cough up that €2,500 a month.
+Imagine how grateful you’d be that you paid the extra fiver if you got cancer and suddenly had to cough up that €2,500 a month.

 Conclusion